Know the Ropes on Your Multihull

 Although it’s important to ensure the lines you select for your running rigging will work well within the safe load limits of your boat, you also don’t want to over-specify your line for economic reasons: large-diameter and/or exotic high-modulus line doesn’t come cheap.
 When it comes to sheets, another consideration is ease of handling.
 In fact, a 10mm line is probably the smallest that can comfortably be pulled by hand under extreme load.

-By contrast, a ½in (12mm) diameter Dyneema line has a breaking strength of some 10 tons, which is clearly overkill for cruising yachts below 50ft LOA.
+By contrast, a ½in (12mm) diameter Dyneema line has a breaking strength of some 10 tons, which are clearly overkill for cruising yachts below 50ft LOA.

 These are usually rated along the same lines as the mainsheet, although one size smaller.
 In this application, a little stretch isn’t going to cause too many problems.
 In fact, it will introduce a little give in the system when reefed down hard.